turboSMTP/pro-mail-smtp/readme.txt

 = Which email services does this plugin support? =

-Free Mail SMTP supports standard SMTP servers, Gmail (with OAuth), Brevo, TurboSMTP, SMTP2GO, Mailgun, and many other providers.
+Pro Mail SMTP supports standard SMTP servers, Gmail (with OAuth), Brevo, TurboSMTP, SMTP2GO, Mailgun, and many other providers.

 = Can I use multiple email providers? =